-5.The Nature and Extent of Significant Restrictions within the Group
+8. The Nature and Extent of Significant Restrictions within the Group

 Dividends will only be paid from the Advance Northumberland Limited subsidiaries to Advance Northumberland Limited.
-During 2020-21 £0.55 million (£0.55 million in 2019-20) was paid to Advance Northumberland Limited from Advance Northumberland (Housing) Limited.
+During 2020-21 £0.55 million was paid to Advance Northumberland Limited from Advance Northumberland (Housing) Limited.

-6.Group Financing and Investment Income and Expenditure
+9. Group Financing and Investment Income and Expenditure